DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Mod Finder Node.rst

 - **X, Y**:

 	The offsets to set the reference point.
-The X and Y is the X-offset (in pixels) and the Y-offset (in pixels) of the origin of the model's reference axis, relative to the model origin.
+The X and Y are the X-offset (in pixels) and the Y-offset (in pixels) of the origin of the model's reference axis, relative to the model origin.
 The top left corner is (0, 0).

-	You can also define reference point in the model image by clicking “Define Ref Point” of the model.
+	You can also define reference points in the model image by clicking the “Define Ref Point” of the model.
 	This will enter interactor mode where you need to select a point as a reference point.
 	Normally the reference point is the center of all the edge pixels.
 	It is recommended to use the default reference point.